 Patient Safety and Advocacy - ACGME Competencies

-Instruction in Patient Safety and Advocacy may include, but is not limited to, lectures, seminars, clinical teaching, individual or group projects, performing root cause analysis or near misses about sentinel events, and systems based approach to M & M. Content may include:
+Instruction in Patient Safety and Advocacy may include, but is not limited to, lectures, seminars, clinical teaching, individual or group projects, performing root cause analysis or near misses about sentinel events, and systems based approach to M & M.

-Here are a number of other resources that may also be useful to you in the development and implementation of program's approach to competency and outcomes assessment and improvement.
+Listed below are a number of other resources that may also be useful to you in the development and implementation of program's approach to competency and outcomes assessment and improvement.
 The information contained in these approaches reflects those undertaken by your UMMC's colleagues, as well as others in your profession to develop and implement the Systems Based Practice competency within their program or institution.